Serhii-DV/bandcamp-to-discogs/README.md

  * Exports Bandcamp artists release information into a CSV file
  * The CSV file can be imported into Discogs as a draft ([CSV to Draft page](https://www.discogs.com/release/csv_to_draft))
+ * Limit amount of Bandcamp keywords that can be transformed into the Discogs genres and styles (TODO)

 ### Chrome Webstore Link